 Do ants like diet soda?
 Do batteries of the same brand last the same amount of time?
-Does
+Does warm water freeze faster than cold water?

 Remember to check the list of prohibited/discouraged/allowed items in the "Elementary Division Rules for Participation".